ALib C++ Library

 Outside of containers, the automatic C++ copy and move construction semantics should be avoided.
 For example, the move constructor, grabs the buffer of a given movable AString, as long as this given object does not use an external buffer.
 If it does, the contents of the movable object is copied like in the copy constructor.

-Consequently, objects of this class should have a well defined scope and not be copied and moved like the lightweight string types.
+Consequently, objects of this class should have a well defined scope and not be copied and moved like the lightweight string-types.
 A move assignment operator is not given.
 The rationale for this design decision is that usually, a "more temporary" string would be assigned to a "less temporary" one.
 In this case, it would not be helpful to replace the already allocated storage of the assignee.

 string1= "Hello"; // Can't be an AString.
 Rather String, Substring or CString